CMSgov/HealthCare.gov-Styleguide/_posts/0001-01-01-governance.md

 # Governance

 <div class="intro">
- Styleguide.HealthCare.gov provides a general overview of the major styles, page layouts, assets, and editorial guidelines for HealthCare.gov.
-This site is primarily geared to HealthCare.gov team designers, developers, and copywriters to ensure that the design of all future styles, interfaces, and page layouts adhere to the same guidelines. </div>
+ Styleguide.HealthCare.gov provides a general overview of the major styles, page layouts, assets, and editorial guidelines for HealthCare.gov.</div>

 <div class="hr"></div>

+This site is primarily geared to HealthCare.gov team designers, developers, and copywriters to ensure that the design of all future styles, interfaces, and page layouts adhere to the same guidelines.

 Styleguide.HealthCare.gov is a collaborative, open source project.
 Both Federal employees and members of the public are strongly encouraged to improve the project by contributing.